dredfort42/streamshot/README.md

 -   Output to file or file descriptor.
 -   Support for multiple image formats and resizing options.
 -   Adjustable image quality and scaling.
--   Verbose and debug modes for troubleshooting.
+-   Debug modes for troubleshooting.

 ## Building